AMSAT-NA/PacSatFSKBoard/NOTES.md

 LQW18CNR10K series from Murata or a 0603LS-101XJRC from Coilcraft?
 Perhaps one of these or a ferrite bead in addition to a smaller inductor right at the PA?
-The inductor that is currently there (LQW18ASR10G0ZD) is only rated for 400 amps, so it is not sufficient.
+The inductor that is currently there (LQW18ASR10G0ZD) is only rated for 400 ma, so it is not sufficient.

 The RTC is not keeping time when the power is off unless it's always powered with Vbat.
 It appears the RTC is now switching to Vbat on a